davidberneda/Vidi/documentation/Vidi_Language_Reference.md

 }
 ```

-Classes can be derived from interfaces as usually:
+Classes can be derived from interfaces:

 ```javascript
 MyClass is MyInterface {   // Deriving from an interface